diamond3500/ExtraContent/LuaPackages/Packages/_Index/Foundation/Foundation/Components/Dialog/Dialog.md

 `Dialogs` create a temporary, purposeful exchange (or dialog) between a user and our platform, helping surface important information or require user input without disrupting the larger experience.

+By default, Dialog renders in the center of its parent component without portaling to the root.
+If you need to portal the Dialog to the root (for example, to ensure it's always on top of other UI elements), you can set `disablePortal = false`.

+The Dialog component does not include a backdrop by default.
+You can add a backdrop by setting `hasBackdrop = true` if you want to visually separate the dialog from the rest of the UI.

+If your application has its own modal window management system, you can render Dialog directly within it instead of using the built-in portal functionality.

 ## Sizing Behavior

 The Dialog component supports 3 fixed sizes: